PSESS2020/Vimsu_prototype/README.md

       $ npm run coverage

+## Generating the documentation

-- To print the documentation with JSDoc, use the following command.
+To generate the documentation with JSDoc, use the following command.

     $ npm run docs